-Distributions from the limited partnership investments are recognized in the year the Corporation becomes entitled to receive the distribution as per the terms and conditions of the respective limited partnership agreement.
+Revenue on distributions from the limited partnership investments are recognized in the year the Corporation becomes entitled to receive the distribution as per the terms and conditions of the respective limited partnership agreement.

-OCGC has a number of transfer payment agreements, such as: OETF, NVCF, SUVF, CEF, LSVCF and VOF, where the funding received represents monies transferred from the Ministry to the Corporation.
+VO has a number of transfer payment agreements, such as: OETF, NVCF, SUVF, CEF, LSVCF and VOF, where the funding received represents monies transferred from the Ministry to the Corporation.
 The funding is recognized when received.
-CEF refers to the Cleantech Equity Fund, which the Corporation has made an initial \$20 million investment commitment to Yaletown I. LSVCF refers to the Life Science Venture Capital Fund initiative, which the Corporation has made initial investments of \$23 million to Lumira III, \$17 million to Genesys III and \$10 million to Amplitude.
-Under the Venture Ontario Fund initiative to date, the Corporation made commitments of USD \$11.7 million to Lumira Ventures IV, \$13 million to Yaletown II, and \$10 million to Whitecap V.
+CEF refers to the Cleantech Equity Fund initiative, which the Corporation made an investment commitment of \$20 million to Yaletown I. LSVCF refers to the Life Science Venture Capital Fund initiative, which the Corporation made investment commitments of \$23 million to Lumira III, \$17 million to Genesys III and \$10 million to Amplitude.
+VOF refers to the Venture Ontario Fund initiative, which the Corporation to date made investment commitments of US\$11.7 million to Lumira IV, \$13 million to Yaletown II, \$10 million to Whitecap V, \$7.5 million to Panache II, US\$15 million to Maverix I, US\$5 million to CIC I, US\$10 million to NGF, and US\$11.5 million to Amplitude II.